 Role of political parties in promoting the culture of pre-poll management

 Numerous examples of pre-poll management by all parties concerned exist; Bhutto addressing all the Deputy Commissioners (DCs) before the 1977 elections, as in those days, they managed the responsibilities of the ROs.
 Positive results during the Zia referendum – where 99% voted in favour of his Islamization policy and for him to continue as President – were also the work of over-zealous officers.
 The Asghar Khan case is a well-documented saga of pre-poll management seen in the 1990 elections, where the establishment effectively manipulated the ROs to deliver the desired vote-count in this case to elect PM Nawaz.
-Musharraf’s land-slide victory at the 2002 referendum was, yet again, a palpable manifestation of the indiscriminate use of the same ROs to secure the intended results, in this case a clear 98% majority voted for him to continue as President!
+Musharraf’s landslide victory at the 2002 referendum was, yet again, a palpable manifestation of the indiscriminate use of the same ROs to secure the intended results, in this case a clear 98% majority voted for him to continue as President!

-The three victories of (PPP) Pakistan Peoples Party (1988, 1993 and 2008) and each of PML(N)’s ‘mandates’ were also achieved by similar pre-poll dealings, followed by party preference signaling by key stakeholders: 1990 election (Asghar Khan case), or 1997 elections (President Leghari sacking Benazir that was followed by preference signaling by the establishment), or the 2013 elections (role of Kiyani post-Memogate and the associated preference signaling by the then Chief Justice Iftikhar Chaudhury who addressed the ROs).
+The three victories of (PPP) Pakistan Peoples Party (1988, 1993 and 2008) and each of PML(N)’s ‘mandates’ were also achieved by similar pre-poll dealings, followed by party preference signaling by key stakeholders: 1990 election (Asghar Khan case), or 1997 elections (President Leghari sacking Benazir that was followed by preference signalling by the establishment), or the 2013 elections (role of Kiyani post-Memogate and the associated preference signaling by the then Chief Justice Iftikhar Chaudhury who addressed the ROs).

 Hence, the old system of ‘man on the horseback’ was changed to ‘anyone behind the wheel’, taking away individual autonomy from the voters in a very organized fashion.
-Once the pre-poll macro-understanding was reached among the key stakeholders, the micro-management of electoral process was engineered through the ROs.
+Once the pre-poll macro-understanding was reached among the key stakeholders, the micro-management of the electoral process was engineered through the ROs.

-The reality is that the polling staff, being part of the state machinery, always understand the preference signaling by the key stakeholders, exactly know what outcome are considered positive (musbat) at any point in time and fall in line either through voluntary servility or through coercive intimidation.
+The reality is that the polling staff, being part of the state machinery, always understand the preference signalling by the key stakeholders, exactly know what outcome are considered positive (musbat) at any point in time and fall in line either through voluntary servility or through coercive intimidation.

 Typically, the district returning officer sends a request to different departments in the district to provide lists of staff.

 The saga of the ‘35 punctures’ during the 2013 election produced a long-drawn legal battle which went up to the apex court.
 During the proceedings before the apex Commission, the allegations of organized rigging could not be proved by PTI lawyers.
 In a nutshell, the Commission found that ‘based on the evidence presented before the commission it cannot be said that on an overall basis the elections were not a true and fair reflection of the mandate given by the electorate, despite some lapses by the Election Commission of Pakistan’.
-The commission believes that the PTI was not entirely unjustified in requesting the establishment of body to inquire into its suspicions and allegations regarding the 2013 general elections.
+The commission believes that the PTI was not entirely unjustified in requesting the establishment of a body to inquire into its suspicions and allegations regarding the 2013 general elections.

-No other finding was expected from the august Commission.
+No other finding was expected from the August Commission.
 None of the parties before the Commission had the will and tenacity to present evidence about the actual role of the Establishment in managing 2013 elections results.
-It is only now that PTI, for the first time, has pointed at pre-poll preference signaling by the key stakeholders in favor of PML(N) during the 2013 elections.
+It is only now that PTI, for the first time, has pointed at pre-poll preference signalling by the key stakeholders in favour of PML(N) during the 2013 elections.
 No averment on this account was made by the PTI lawyers before the Commission.
 The Commission, being a creature of law, was bound by the evidence presented before it and accordingly discredited the allegation of ’35 punctures’ during the 2013 elections.

 Pre-poll management in future elections